internet-identity-labs/nfid-docs/content/en/login_ic.md

 ```

 ### Sample NFID auth client demo
-[Here](https://github.com/internet-identity-labs/nfid-auth-client-demo) is a demo repo you can play around with in typescript.
+[Here](https://github.com/internet-identity-labs/nfid-auth-client-demo/tree/feature/nfid-auth-client-demo) is a demo repo you can play around with in typescript.
+[Here](https://github.com/internet-identity-labs/nfid-auth-client-demo/tree/vanilla-js) is a demo repo you can play around with in vanilla javascript.